jafarlihi/rssnix/README.md

 `open [feed]`
 - If [feed] argument is given then the said feed's directory is opened with the configured viewer
-- If no [feed] argument is given then the general feeds directory is opened with the configured viewer
+- If no [feed] argument is given then the root feeds directory is opened with the configured viewer

 `add [feed name] [feed url]`
 - Adds a new feed to the config file